-Recently introduced is our 'Above and Beeyond' Awards, recognising those children who have exceeded expectations in any curricular or pastoral area.
+Our 'Above and Bee-yond' Awards, recognising those children who have exceeded expectations in any curricular or pastoral area.
 We award certificates at a dedicated assembly for children who are upholding our school values and stickers are issued regularly for those upholding our 'Marvellous Manners', Standing Statues' and 'Wonderful Walking' expectations throughout the school.